 When an amine group (formed of one nitrogen and two hydrogen atoms) is removed from a single amino acid in the host protein UBC13, a series of relatively small atomic changes pile up to block a key step in the immune response pathway.

 The 14th amino acid in UBC13, an arginine residue (Arginine14), is critical in forming a ‘salt bridge’—a bond between oppositely charged ions—with TRAF6.
-This salt bridge between the surfaces of the two proteins is necessary to stabilize and maintain the UBC13-TRAF6 complex, which in turn, plays a pivotal role in immune response signalling.
+This salt bridge between the surfaces of the two proteins is necessary to stabilize and maintain the UBC13-TRAF6 complex, which in turn, plays a pivotal role in immune response signaling.
 When the bacterial enzyme, named Ospl, deamidates a glutamine residue (Glutamine100), a neutral amine group is replaced by a negatively charged hydroxyl group.
 Now, this group literally steals away Arginine14 from the UBC13-TRAF6 inter-molecular salt bridge, to form an intra-molecular salt bridge with itself.
 This, in turn, compromises the transient interactions between UBC13 and TRAF6, which are necessary in forming the final complex.
 Finally, the new negative charge on the UBC13 surface creates a transient repulsive force between the UBC13 and TRAF6 proteins.

 The salt bridge and the surface attractive forces collectively create a force powerful enough to steady (or hold) the UBC13-TRAF6 complex.
 With the loss of these forces, the complex falls apart, and without the complex, the immune signal against the bacteria is blocked.